IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## Monitoring

-The monitoring dashboard that we have already used earlier allows you to observe your system’s behavior.
+The monitoring dashboard that we have already used earlier allows you to observe your systems' behavior.

 At the top left the dashboard visualizes the invocation counts per action or rule.
 This allows you to see how often particular actions or rules have been invoked and which actions or rules have been and are invoked most often.
 As part of the bar chart successful invocations are displayed in green, failed invocations in red.